titon/framework/readme.md

 Titon is a full-stack web framework built on Hack that runs in HHVM.
 It is written with simplicity and efficiency in mind, with enough room for extensibility and abstraction.
 The framework takes advantage of Hack's strict mode, type system, generics, collections, and more.
-It also integrates the wonderful PSRs from PHP-FIG for increased interoperability with external PHP code bases.
+It also integrates the wonderful PSRs from PHP-FIG for increased interoperability with external PHP code bases and libraries.

 Looking for more information?
 Find us in [#titon](http://webchat.freenode.net/?channels=titon) on FreeNode.

 ### Current State ###

-Many packages have already been ported over from their old PHP codebase to Hack.
+A handful of packages have already been ported over from their old PHP codebase to Hack.
-However, they have not been linted against Hack's strict mode yet.
+However, they have not been linted against Hack's strict type checker yet.

 The following packages are still in the porting process.

 * IO
-* Type

 The following packages have yet to be ported over.